-Number and percent of member's records reviewed (denominator) that were free from the use of prohibited behavior management procedures including restraints and seclusion (numerator).
+Number and percent of member's records reviewed that were free from the use of prohibited behavior management procedures.
+Numerator: Number of member's records reviewed that were free from the use of prohibited behavior management procedures.
+Denominator: Total number of member's records reviewed.